IceHogs ‘rebuild’, seek first win of 2020

 The IceHogs dropped a 5-1 contest to the Iowa Wild Friday in Des Moines.
 Dylan McLaughlin netted his first AHL goal in the loss.

-The task ahead of tonight’s home meeting with the Manitoba Moose has been acclimating new players forced to jump in cold last week to what’s already in place.
+The task ahead of tonight’s home meeting with the Manitoba Moose has been acclimating new players to a system that’s already in place.

 “It’s like training camp again,” King said.
 “We have to help them get on board with how our systems are.
 There’s a lot of bodies up and a lot of bodies (out) with injuries.
 And this is what we have.”